 That was the beginning of a precious correspondence between a girl around age 12 and an author nearing 70 years old.
 I sent her copies of the magazine I published for teen girls.
 She sent me copies of her daughter’s 1 Corinthians 13 for Teenagers.
 I told her about my life as a big sister.
 She sent me her ministry update newsletters, always with a personal note somewhere in the margin.
 And then, before we knew it, she was retiring from her speaking ministry and saying goodbye to her beloved husband of 61 years–while I was getting married and moving to a new home.
 Allegra continued to write me letters, sending me copies of her books like Little Stories from Mike’s House and even little outfits for my babies.

 One day, when I was writing a blog post, I realized how well Allegra’s books would fit into the book list I was compiling.
 It was then I discovered how few of her titles were available for purchase–and how little could be found online about this precious saint who was then almost 90 years old.

 I wanted to introduce my friend and mentor Allegra McBirney to a new generation.
 Not just to my own children–but to my friends and their children, as well.

 “Do you know what I’d like to share with you now?
 A very special story about something that really happened…”

 I wrote a letter to Allegra asking about sharing her books with more people.
 She responded with a box of books.
-And now I have the privilege of helping Allegra and her children list some of her books for sale online so that others have the opportunity to enjoy the blessing of Allegra’s true stories.
+And now I have the privilege of helping Allegra’s children sell her books so that others have the opportunity to enjoy the blessing of Allegra’s true stories.

 Much to my children’s delight, I had transferred our precious cassette tapes by Allegra to digital so that they could listen to them whenever they wanted.
-And with the permission of Allegra’s family, I get to share these, too, with you.
+And with the permission of Allegra’s family, I get to share these audio stories, too, with you.